-As of December 31, 2014, we had federal and state net operating loss carryforwards for tax purposes of approximately \$27.8 million and \$34.1 million, respectively.
-These net operating loss carryforwards begin to expire in 2023 for federal income tax purposes and begin to expire in 2015 for state income tax purposes.
+As of December 31, 2013, we had federal and state net operating loss carryforwards for tax purposes of approximately \$37.2 million and \$38.3 million, respectively.
+These net operating loss carryforwards begin to expire in 2022 for federal income tax purposes and begin to expire in 2014 for state income tax purposes.
 In the future, we intend to utilize any carryforwards available to us to reduce our tax payments.
 A portion of our net operating loss carryforwards are subject to an annual limitation under Section 382 of the Internal Revenue Code.
 We do not expect that this limitation will impact our ability to utilize all of our net operating losses prior to their expiration.
-We recognized an income tax benefit of approximately \$5.3 million during the year ended December 31, 2014, which is comprised of current tax expense of \$6.0 million related to and state income tax liabilities, \$1.7 million of foreign income tax expense, and a deferred tax benefit of approximately \$13.1 million related to temporary differences between the tax treatment and financial reporting treatment for certain items.
-Included within the total current tax expense of \$7.7 million is \$5.8 million of non-cash tax expense related to excess tax benefits from stock based compensation.
-Also, included within the total deferred tax benefit of \$13.1 million is a \$3.5 million deferred tax benefit related to the establishment of a deferred tax asset for the outside basis difference of our investment in CSWS as we expect to realize the asset in the foreseeable future due to the assets being held for sale.
+We recognized income tax expense of approximately \$4.4 million during the year ended December 31, 2013, which is comprised of current tax expense of \$0.5 million related to federal alternative minimum tax and state income tax liabilities, \$1.5 million of foreign income tax expense, and deferred tax expense of approximately \$2.4 million related to temporary differences between the tax treatment and financial reporting treatment for certain items.
+Included within the total deferred tax expense of \$2.4 million is \$2.3 million of deferred tax expense related to the establishment of a deferred tax liability for Subpart F income that will be recognized in a future year and \$2.9 million of deferred tax benefit related to the release of valuation allowances in certain foreign jurisdictions.

-Year Ended December 31, 2013 Compared to Year Ended December 31, 2012
+Year Ended December 31, 2012 Compared to Year Ended December 31, 2011